SirWumpus/post4/doc/standard.md

 - - -
 #### INCLUDE
 ( `<spaces>filepath` --  )
 Skip leading white space and parse `filepath` delimited by a white space character.
 Push the address and length of the `filepath` on the stack and perform the function of `INCLUDED`.
+See also `INCLUDE-PATH` below.

         ok INCLUDE ../examples/wumpus.p4

 - - -
 #### INCLUDED
 ( `caddr` `u` -- )
 Save the current input source specification, including the current value of `SOURCE-ID`.
 Open the file specified by `caddr` `u`, store the resulting file-id in `SOURCE-ID`, and make it the input source.
 Store zero (0) in `BLK`.
 Interpret the file line by line until end of file.
 Other stack effects are due to the words included.
 The input source specification is restored after the file is closed.
+See also `INCLUDED-PATH` below.

 - - -
 #### INVERT